reload/re-web/README.md

 10. Node modules `npm install`

-11. Build projekt and watch `grunt` (you can enable livereload of you have it)
+11. Build projekt and watch! `grunt` (you can enable livereload of you have it)

 12. Disco!